zendframework/zendframework/README.md

 New polyfill support was created which does the following:

+- New, uniquely named classes were created for each polyfill base.
 - A stub class file was created for each class needing polyfill support.
-A conditional is present in each that uses `class_alias` to alias an appropriate version-specific class to the class requested.
-A stub class was created in each stub file following a `__halt_compiler()` directive to ensure that classmap generators will pick up the "class" and put it in the map.
+A conditional is present in each that uses `class_alias` to alias the appropriate polyfill base as an import.
+The stub class then extends the base.
-- New, uniquely named classes were created for each polyfill.
-- `Zend\File\ClassFileLocator` was altered to look for class definitions following a `halt_compiler()` directive.
-This ensures that `bin/classmap_generator.php` will discover the stub class files and use them in the generated classmaps.
 - The `compatibility/autoload.php` files in each component affected was altered to trigger an `E_USER_DEPRECATED` error asking the user to remove the require statement for the file.

-The only issue discovered so far is that mock objects generated via PHPUnit that have typehinted arguments referencing the aliased class may not work.
-In most situations, typehinting on the common abstract class or interface was done to ensure functionality is preserved.

 The functionality works with both Composer and ZF2's autoloading support, using either PSR-0 or classmaps.
+All typehinting is preserved.

 Please see [CHANGELOG.md](CHANGELOG.md).